ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Applicability:
 : Message

-Idempotent is a boolean property.
-If true, the application-layer entity in the Message is safe to send to the remote endpoint more than once for a single Send Action.
+This property specifies that a Message is safe to send to the remote endpoint more than once for a single Send Action.
 It is used to mark data safe for certain 0-RTT establishment techniques, where retransmission of the 0-RTT data may cause the remote application to receive the Message multiple times.

-### Use 0-RTT session establishment with an idempotent Message {#prop-0rtt}

-Classification:
-: Selection Property

-Type:
-: Preference

-Applicability:
-: Preconnection, Connection (read only)

-This property specifies whether an application would like to supply a Message to the transport protocol before Connection establishment, which will then be reliably transferred to the other side before or during Connection establishment, potentially multiple times.
-See also {{send-idempotent}}.
-This is a strict requirement.
-The default is to not have this option.
+The application can query the maximum size of a message that can be sent idempotent, see {{size-idempotent}}.

 ### Multistream Connections in Group {#prop-multistream}